goodblockio/decide-governance-engine/docs/ContractAPI.md

 - name `committee_name`: the name of the committee.

-- symbol `treasury_symbol`: the treasury symbol that the committee belongs to.
+- symbol `treasury_symbol`: the group symbol that the committee belongs to.

 - name `new_seat_name`: the name of the new seat to add to the committee.